 By: uDirect IRA Services Business Development Manager, Jeff Dixon

-I talk with many people every week about investing in real estate with their IRA .
+I talk with many people every week about how to invest their IRA in real estate.
 There are some specific rules to follow when an IRA does invest in this asset class.
 Unfortunately, not everyone follows these rules and it can create problems and add delays to the transaction.

 Third, when these things occur, the only way to correct the problem is to void the original contract and then start over with a new contract.
 It is possible the seller will agree to start over, but they may not.
-That is why it is best to set up and fund a self-directed IRA before you start looking for an investment property.
+That is why it is best to set up and fund a self-directed IRA before you start looking for an investment property and additional IRA investment information.

 Fourth, people often want to use financing when their IRA is investing in property.
 This is allowed by the IRS.
 However, there are rules to follow.

-Fifth, when financing is used, a tax may be assessed against the IRA.
+Fifth, when financing is used during the investment of your IRA in real estate, a tax may be assessed against the IRA.
 It is called Unrelated Debt Financed Income tax (UDFI).
 The percentage of the deal that was financed may be taxed.
 This is an area you need to discuss with your tax advisor to make sure you are aware of how this may impact you.

-If you follow the rules, buying real estate with your IRA can be a simple process.
+If you follow the rules and these things to know about investing your IRA in real estate, buying real estate with your IRA can be a simple process.
 And we are always here to answer questions for you and guide you every step of the way.